What3words: Ambiguity

+A paper published in 2023 investigated the patented algorithm without using What3words's own wordlist.
+It found that using linear congruence for address assignment does a poor job of randomising the wordlist.
+It also noted that the AutoSuggest feature did not return sufficient results to disambiguate an address.
+It concluded that "W3W should not be adopted as critical infrastructure without a thorough evaluation against a number of competing alternatives".

 Reception

 According to Rory Sutherland from the advertising agency Ogilvy in a 2014 op-ed piece for The Spectator, the system's advantages are memorability, accuracy, and non-ambiguity in speech.

 Mountain rescue

 Mountain rescue services in the UK have warned against relying on the app: